Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Introduction

-In particular, this shows that the class $\mathbb{G}_{2,p}$ does not lie in the tame side of any dividing lines characterised through generalised indiscernibles.

-This theorem is proved in \Cref{subsec:Collapse}.
-As we have already mentioned, \Cref{thm:TransferCollapsing} generalises previous results, and we briefly justify why in \Cref{subsec:Collapse}.
-We also use this theorem to construct the first known examples of $\mathsf{NFOP}_k$ pure groups for all $k\in\Nbb_{>2}$, confirming an expectation of Abd Aldaim, Conant, and Terry \cite[Remark~2.13]{AACT23}.
+This result is proved in \Cref{subsec:Collapse}.
+As we have already mentioned, \Cref{thm:TransferCollapsing} generalises many previously known results, and we briefly explain this in \Cref{subsec:Collapse}.
+In this paper, a novel use of this theorem is the construction of examples of $\mathsf{NFOP}_k$ pure groups for all $k\in\Nbb_{>2}$, confirming an expectation of Abd Aldaim, Conant, and Terry \cite[Remark~2.13]{AACT23}.

 We also take the occasion to give a negative answer to a problem of Chernikov and Hempel \cite[Problem~5.8]{CH18} in \Cref{subsubsec:burden}, where we observe that if $\gG$ is any infinite nice graph, then its Mekler group $\Msf(\gG)$ has arbitrarily large finite burden.